chanzer0/MLB-DFS-Tools/README.md

 The first iteration of this sims module assumes that player fantasy point distributions are independent, for baseball this is obviously incorrect and will be fixed in a later update.

+# Discord

+We've created a discord community to talk about updates/best practices/improvements to our simulation modules for every sport here: https://discord.gg/qaZDZhxEEF

 ### IMPORTANT NOTES

 Currently this repository only works with DraftKings MLB tournaments.
 FanDuel simulations will be provided at a later date.